Cyril Axelrod: Biography

 He worked to have schools, community centers, and homes built for deaf people around the world.
 In 1988 he traveled to Hong Kong and Macau, spending twelve years in Macau and setting up multiple services for deaf people there, including a center for deaf children and the Macau Deaf Association.
 He would travel on missions in the U.S., Malta, and Australia, among other locations.

 Axelrod was diagnosed with Usher syndrome in 1979, which would mean he would gradually lose his sight.
 He was completely blind by 2001, using finger signing to communicate.
 He moved to London in 2000, where he studied braille and worked with the organization Deafblind UK as their Pastoral Support Development Coordinator.
 He also qualified as a massage therapist.
 In 2013 he made the news in South Africa when Comair staff would not let him board a flight alone because of his deafblindness, even though Axelrod had traveled independently for many decades; Comair later offered to provide a guide to travel with Axelrod for free.

 Axelrod published an autobiography in 2005, And the Journey Begins, which describes his difficult childhood, his spiritual journey, and his pastoral ministry.
 A book of his paintings was published in 2020, titled Light in silent darkness.

+In 2025 he began to return to his Jewish roots, donning tefillin at Chabad of Hong Kong, remeniscing about his Jewish childhood in writing with a braile keyboard, and requesting that a Mezuzah be put on his door.
+He was pictured wearing tefilin and holding a replica Torah scroll.

 Honors

 Gallaudet College awarded Axelrod the Edward Minor Gallaudet Award in 1982 for his work in promoting "the well-being of deaf people of the world."
 Axelrod received an honorary doctorate from Gallaudet University in 2001.

-In 2014, he was made an Officer of the Order of the British Empire (OBE) for his services to the disabled.
+In 2014, he was appointed an Officer of the Order of the British Empire (OBE) "for services to the development of deaf blind services in Hong Kong".
 Axelrod was the first deafblind person to have received that honor.